edgedb/easy-edgedb/README.md

 }
 ```

-## How to always select .\__type__

-But if you want to always see the type when you make a query, you can change the settings to do it: just type `\set introspect-types on`.
+But there is a settingy you can use to always see the type when you make a query: just type `\set introspect-types on`.
 Once you do that, you'll always see the type name instead of just `Object`.
 Now even a simple search like this will give us the type:

 ```
 SELECT Person